zeeshananjumjunaidi/documentation-user/expense/expense.rst

 .. image:: ./media/expense_product.png
    :align: center

-Here are some examples of products to configure:
+Here are some examples to configure:

 * Restaurant: